Code-Institute-Submissions/cammegh-site/README.md

     - Cherry-picked sections from https://github.com/twbs/bootstrap/tree/v3.3.7.

 ### Content
-- The majority of the information is taken from the existing Cammegh website (http://www.cammegh.com/index.php) and the 2018 Cammegh Brochure (http://www.cammegh.com/files/Cammegh_Brochure.pdf).
+- The majority of the information is taken from the existing Cammegh website (http://www.cammegh.com/index.php) and the 2018 Cammegh Brochure (images/Brochure 2018 v5 Screen.pdf).

 ### Media
 - Renders for the Wheel Builder page were provided by Gareth Tilt (Graphics and Software Development).